Terraform

 2. The Plan

 The safety check.
-Before building anything, Terraform calculates exactly what it will do (Add +1, Change ~2, Destroy -0) so you can approve it.
+Terraform calculates exactly what it will do (Add +1, Change ~2, Destroy -0) so you can approve it.

 3. The State

 The "Brain".
-A file (terraform.tfstate) that remembers what resources exist in real life.
-It maps your code to the real world IDs.
+A file that remembers what resources exist in real life, mapping your code to real IDs.

 đŸ•šī¸ The Universal Constructor